The Midwest Center for Holocaust Education is pleased to announce its 22nd annual White Rose Student Essay Contest. The 2016-2017 contest theme is:

 - Synthesis of information gathered from a variety of both print and digital sources

-- Correct grammar, spelling, and punctuation - be especially careful to use the terms 'emigration' and 'immigration' correctly
+- Correct grammar, spelling, and punctuation

 - Proper citations – all citation styles are accepted, but citations must be consistent